What is Industry 4.0 & the 4th Industrial Revolution

 Time Period: 1765-1870

 The First Industrial Revolution introduced mechanization, harnessing the power of water and steam to drive the wheels of industry.
-It was a time of innovation and transformation, as manual labor gave way to machine power, revolutionizing production processes and paving the way for unprecedented economic growth.
+It was a time of innovation and transformation, as manual labor gave way to machine power, revolutionizing production processes and labor markets, paving the way for unprecedented economic growth.

 The Second Industrial Revolution